-Chrome warns you that PDF files “can harm your computer” when you try to download them.
+Chrome often warns you “This type of file can harm your computer” when you try to download something, even if it’s a PDF file.
 But how can a PDF file be so dangerous — isn’t a PDF just a document with text and images?

 PDF readers like Adobe Reader have been a source of many security vulnerabilities over the years.
 This is because a PDF file isn’t just a document — it can contain scripts, embedded media, and other questionable things.

 The PDF file format is actually very complicated.
 It can contain many things, not just text and images, as you might expect.
 PDF supports many features that it arguably shouldn’t, which have opened many security holes in the past.

 - Embedded Flash: PDFs can contain embedded Flash content.
 Any vulnerability in Flash could also be used to compromise Adobe Reader.
 Until April 10, 2012, Adobe Reader contained its own bundled Flash Player.
 Security flaws fixed in the main Flash Player may not have been fixed in Adobe Reader’s bundled Flash Player until weeks later, leaving security holes wide open for exploitation.
 Adobe Reader now uses the Flash Player installed on your system rather than an internal player.

 - Launch Actions: PDF files had the ability to launch any command after popping up a confirmation window.
 In older versions of Adobe Reader, a PDF file could attempt to launch a dangerous command as long as the user clicked OK.
 Adobe Reader now contains a blacklist that restricts PDF files from launching executable files.